cloudfoundry/stratos/deploy/kubernetes/README.md

   skipSSLValidation: false
 ```

-To install stratos-ui with the above specified configuration:
+To install Stratos with the above specified configuration:
 ```
-$ helm install stratos-ui/console -f uaa-config.yaml
+$ helm install stratos/console -f uaa-config.yaml
 ```

 ### Specifying a custom Storage Class

 If no default storage class has been defined in the Kubernetes cluster.
-The Stratos UI helm chart will fail to deploy successfully.
+The Stratos helm chart will fail to deploy successfully.
 To check if a `default` storage class exists, you can list your configured storage classes with `kubectl`.
 If no storage class has `(default)` after it, then you need to either specify a storage class override or declare a default storage class for your Kubernetes cluster.

 #### Providing Storage Class override
 ```